ssu-humane/K-HATERS/README.md

 - *offensivenes_rationale*: lists providing annotators' rationales for the strength of ratings.
 The list includes the start and end indices of highlight spans.
 - *target_rationale*: annotators' rationales for the target of offensiveness

-## Note
-The 4-class abusive language categories were transformed according to the proposed labeling scheme in the paper.
+## Where are the ratings?
-We also provide the original version of the dataset with thirteen rating variables on a 3-point Likert scale, each indicating the offensiveness strength toward a target.
+The original dataset was labeled by annotators for thirteen rating variables on a 3-point Likert scale, each indicating the offensiveness strength toward a target.
+In this paper, we proposed a label transformation scheme leading to 4-class abusive language categories and multi-label target labels for efficient modeling.
 Please refer to the details of the labeling scheme in our paper.

+If you want to use the dataset with rating variables, please refer to the following code.
 ```python
 from datasets import load_dataset